mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

   * CONNECT-IP can establish a new IP flow in 0-RTT: No network related latencies in establishing new flow.

-  * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.

 Disadvantages of this model are the following:

   * Client server focused solution: Accepting non-solicited server-initiated traffic is challenging and require MASQUE server to client signalling when incoming packets are receiived at the proxy.

-Discussion: This IP flow model appears less suitable if one targets network proxying or running server functionality on the client side.
-However, the functionality specified in this documnet is anyway required for CONNECT-UDP and should therefore be utiilized to also reduce overhead for IP proxying.
-A potential solution to also support network proxying is to add another modes for CONNECT-IP which would tunnel the complete IP header over the MASQUE forwarding connection.
-However, this puts addition requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation and therefore requires further discussion.

 ## Definitions